wp-plugins/srbtranslatin/readme.txt

 = I use multilanguange plugin along with SrbTransLatin, but it does not work well? =

-Usualy there is interference with url parameter name.
+Usually, problems with multilanguage plugins is interference with url parameter name.
 Try changing default script identificatin in SrbTransLatin options.

 = When I change to nondefault script some images are not shown on page? =